 Release Date: 18 May 2014Download the .mp3 file

 This is our third episode to directly address the Fermi Paradox.
-Given some reasonable assumptions, the Earth should have been colonized by a superior technological civilization.
-We see no evidence of this.
-Why is that?
+Given some reasonable assumptions, the

 No one knows, but the Fermi Paradox serves as a wonderful mental lens to probe our assumptions and ask deeper questions about how well we really understand our universe and its tendency to give rise to long-lived, technologically sophisticated societies with both the ability and drive to colonize their galactic neighborhood.